 Fig 1.
 Cross-section of a transverse dune

 The acute angle of the slipface with respect to horizontal (as measured in a vertical plane normal to the slipface) is the dip; the dip of the slipface in figure 1 is about 40 degrees.
-The dip direction is the compass direction in which the slope faces (eg., the direction toward which water would flow, if the slope were impermeable).
+The dip direction is the compass direction toward which the slope faces (eg., the direction toward which water would flow, if the slope were impermeable).
 A line of strike is a line formed by the intersection of the plane of the dipping surface (eg., the slipface) and a horizontal plane; in the case of a dune, the brink is a line of strike.
 (Lines of strike are perpendicular to the direction of dip.)

 The slope angle at which sand begins to avalanche is the angle of yield.
 The angle at which avalanching sand comes to rest is the angle of repose.
 These angles depend on characteristics of the sand such as grain sizes, grain shapes, and moisture content.
 Dry aeolian dune sand typically has an angle of repose of about 34 degrees.
 The angle of yield is usually a few degrees greater than the angle of repose.